§ 01 Adjustment psychiatry

 Is every life transition a psychiatric diagnosis?

-No. Adjustment is human.
-Psychiatric care may help when the transition drives severe insomnia, panic, depression, traumatic stress, impaired functioning, or medication questions, not because it is wrong to struggle.
+No, and I will not treat yours as one by default.
+Adjustment is human.
+Psychiatric care earns its place when the transition drives severe insomnia, panic, depression, traumatic stress, or impaired functioning, not because struggling with a big change is wrong.

 Will medication remove the need to adapt?